-It was an intention I would regret
+It was an intention I would nearly regret

-that long reflection
+a long reflection

-to look into beginning-less time
+looking into beginning-less time

-to find a swastika of love, a face dripping
+for a swastika of love, a face dripping

-they poured a can of gas and jet fuel over him
+gas and jet fuel poured over him

-he struck the match.
+he lit the match.

 There must be healing in her will or there is no meaning.